google/cluster-insight/README.md

 `./cluster-insight` using a command like `git clone https://github.com/google/cluster-insight.git`.
 * On every minion node of your cluster you should build the Cluster-Insight image.
 You should follow the instructions in the `./cluster-insight/collector/Dockerfile` to build the image.
-* On the master node of your cluster you should run the installation script from the local directory using a command like `./cluster-insight/install/cluster-insight-setup.sh -d [<path/to/kubernetes>]`, where the optional `<path/to/kubernetes>` is the path to your kubernetes binary directory.
+* On the master node of your cluster or on your workstation in case you do not have a master node (for example, when you run on GKE) you should run the installation script from the local directory using a command like `./cluster-insight/install/cluster-insight-setup.sh -d [<path/to/kubernetes>]`, where the optional `<path/to/kubernetes>` is the path to your kubernetes binary directory.